shahpreetk/shahpreetk.github.io/blog/2024-02-18-android-development-in-2024.md

 <!-- truncate -->

 :::info
-In preparation for the codelab, I delved into some prerequisite materials and found the invaluable [freeCodeCamp.org](https://www.freecodecamp.org/) videos on Android Development presented by Meisam Mansourzadeh.
-These comprehensive tutorials provided me with essential insights about RecyclerView and Adapters.
+I decided to begin my Android development journey with Java since it's what I'm already familiar with, even though most tutorials nowadays use Kotlin.

-If you're also gearing up to dive into Android development, I highly recommend checking out these resources:
+To prepare for the codelab, I checked out some prerequisite materials and stumbled upon the helpful Android Development videos by Meisam Mansourzadeh on [freeCodeCamp.org](https://www.freecodecamp.org/).
+These tutorials taught me a lot about RecyclerView and Adapters, which are essential for building Android apps.

 Part 1: [https://www.youtube.com/watch?v=fis26HvvDII](https://www.youtube.com/watch?v=fis26HvvDII)